francescacanale/experimental_ws/src/ass_2/README.md

 Do this every time you open a new terminal on your PC, to link it to RaspPI roscore.

 ## TASK 1: RED BALL DETECTION
-In RaspberryPi (with the roscore already launched)
+In RaspberryPi (with the roscore already launched):
 ```
 $ roslaunch raspicam_node camerav2_410x308_10fps.launch
 ```

 From your PC launch [Ball Detection Code](https://github.com/francescacanale/experimental_ws/blob/master/src/ass_2/src/ball_detection.py):

 Go to the folder in which is present the python file:
 ```
 $ cd experimental_ws/src/ass_2/src